sn31/cospedia-web/README.md

 ## Current Features

 * Users can add/remove/edit products to/from their personal bag.
+* Calculates recommended expiration dates based on their opened date.

+## Future Features

+* User can scan a product barcode in order to add a product to the app.
 * The expiration dates of products are tracked on a graph.
 * A monthly summary will be sent to each user with remainders of upcoming expirations.

-## Future Features

-* Sed ut perspiciatis unde omnis iste natus error sit voluptatem.
-* Sed ut perspiciatis unde omnis iste natus error sit voluptatem.
+* User gets an email notification and a push alert certain days before the expiration date.
+* User can customize expiration notification timing.

 ## Setup/Installation Requirements